Luci-MG/Under-the-Hood/docs/langdives/Java/ThreadPools.md

     }
     ```

-???+ success "Advantages"
+!!! success "Advantages"
     - Delayed and periodic execution of tasks.
     - Ideal for timing-sensitive operations.

-???+ tip "When to Use ?"
+!!! tip "When to Use ?"
     - Polling services or periodic background tasks (e.g., refreshing a cache).
     - Scheduled events, like sending notifications at intervals.

----

 ### **ThreadPoolExecutor**

-`ThreadPoolExecutor` is the **core implementation** of thread pools in Java.
-Using it allows you to **fine-tune** the thread pool’s behavior with more control over the number of threads, queue type, and rejection policy.
+`ThreadPoolExecutor` is the core implementation of thread pools in Java.
+Using it allows you to fine-tune the thread pool’s behavior with more control over the number of threads, queue type, and rejection policy.

 ```java title="Parameters of ThreadPoolExecutor"
 ThreadPoolExecutor executor = new ThreadPoolExecutor(